 Sewage Treatment System Abandonment

 A household sewage system is considered to be in need of abandonment when connection is made to a sanitary sewer or when a new sewage system is installed and the old system is no longer in use.
 Components of the old system may create a nuisance or pose a public health or safety concern if not properly abandoned or removed.
-The Ohio Administrative Code (Ohio Sewage Treatment System Rules) requires that sewage treatment system components that are no longer in use be properly abandoned.
+Section 3701-29-21 of the Ohio Sewage Treatment System Rules requires that sewage treatment system components that are no longer in use be properly abandoned.
 The homeowner or contractor conducting the abandonment work is also required to secure a Household Sewage System Abandonment Permit from the Board of Health prior to initiating the sewage system abandonment at the time of a sanitary sewer connection or home demolition.

 The proper abandonment of a sewage system includes completely pumping and collapsing all tanks.
 The tank bottom and as many sides as possible should be broken up to allow for the dissipation of any water that may enter the area around the system after abandonment.
 It is not necessary to physically remove the tanks from the ground.
 The remnants of the collapsed tanks can be allowed to remain underground.
 It is recommended that a gallon of household chlorine bleach or a bag of agricultural lime be dispersed throughout the remnants of all collapsed components prior to backfilling.
 All septic tanks, holding tanks, dosing tanks, diversion devices, and sampling chambers should be properly abandoned or removed.